Quit Smoking, Anxiety, and Mental Health

 Does quitting smoking help anxiety?
 For many people, yes, after the withdrawal period passes.

-The NHS also summarizes research showing anxiety, depression, and stress levels are lower after quitting, while positive mood and quality of life improve source.
+The NHS also summarizes research showing anxiety, depression, and stress levels are lower after quitting, while positive mood and quality of life improve the NHS cessation data.
 Benefits may show up slowly, especially if sleep is rough or work stress hits during week two.

 A headache behind the eyes at dusk can make anyone doubt the plan.
 Still, quitting does not promise to cure anxiety disorders.
 It can remove one repeating stressor from the system.